jimoskar/TMA4265-Stochastic-Modeling/README.md

+# stochMod
-# Projects and exercises from the course Stochastic Modeling
+Projects and exercises from the course 'Stochastic Modeling'